Lasha Gujejiani

-Lasha Gujejiani (Georgian: ლაშა გუჯეჯიანი; born 12 August 1985) is a Georgian judo coach and former judoka, currently serving as the head coach of the Georgian national judo team.
+Lasha Gujejiani (ლაშა გუჯეჯიანი; born 12 August 1985) is a Georgian judo coach and former judoka, currently serving as the head coach of the Georgian national judo team.
+He competed at the 2004 Summer Olympics and the 2008 Summer Olympics.

 He is widely recognized as one of the world's best judo coaches, officially named the World's Best Coach by the International Judo Federation (IJF) and Europe's Best Coach by the European Judo Union (EJU).

 Biography

 Lasha Gujejiani grew up in a family of athletes.
 His interest in judo emerged at an early age, leading him to enroll in a local sports school, where he quickly demonstrated the qualities essential for a judoka.
 After achieving early success in tournaments across Tbilisi and various regions of Georgia, he was invited to join the Georgian youth national team.

 At the age of 18, in 2004, Gujejiani won the World Junior Championship, establishing himself on the international stage.
 He later became the European Junior Champion and a multiple medalist at international tournaments.
 Over the years, Gujejiani represented Georgia in numerous World and European Championships, winning several medals and earning recognition as one of the country's most consistent heavyweights.